ravendb/docs/version_2/docs/server/administration/export-import.markdown

 You can tweak the export/import process with the following parameters:

  - operate-on-types: Specify the types to export/import.
 Usage example: `--operate-on-types=Indexes,Documents,Attachments`.
  - filter: Filter documents by a document property.
 Usage example: `--filter=Property-Name=Value`.
+ - negative-filter: Filter documents NOT matching a document property.
+Usage example: `--negative-filter=Property-Name=Value`.
  - metadata-filter: Filter documents by a metadata property.
 Usage example: `--metadata-filter=Raven-Entity-Name=Posts`.
+ - negative-metadata-filter: Filter documents NOT matching a metadata property.
+Usage example: `--negative-metadata-filter=Raven-Entity-Name=Posts`.
  - timeout: The timeout (in milliseconds) to use for requests.
  - batch-size: The batch size for requests.
  - database: The database to operate on.
 If no specified, the operations will be on the default database.